Parameterized Queries

 val query = sql"SELECT * FROM user " ++ whereAndOpt(nameFilter, emailFilter)

-While dynamic parameters (regular $value) are processed by PreparedStatement and replaced with ? in the query string, static parameters are directly embedded as strings.
+While dynamic parameters (regular $value) are processed by PreparedStatement and replaced with ? in the query string, ident wraps identifiers in backticks and embeds them directly into the SQL statement.
+It also removes NUL characters, allowing identifiers to be handled safely.

 val column = "name"